powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 For a quick CGM export, the user may rely on the parameter **iidm.export.cgmes.cgm_export** to write in a single export multiple updated SSH files (one for each IGM) and a single SV for the whole common grid model.
 Specifics about this option are explained in the section [below](#cgm-common-grid-model-quick-export).
 If you need complete control over the exported files in a CGM scenario, you may prefer to iterate through the subnetworks and make multiple calls to the export function.
 This is described in detail in the section [below](#cgm-common-grid-model-manual-export).

-Please note that when exporting equipment, PowSyBl always use the CGMES node/breaker level of detail, without considering the topology level of the PowSyBl network.
+Please note that when exporting equipment, PowSyBl always uses the CGMES node/breaker level of detail, without considering the topology level of the PowSyBl network.

 The user can specify the profiles to be exported using the parameter **iidm.export.cgmes.profiles**.
 The list of currently supported export instance files are: EQ, SSH, SV, TP.